imsnif/multitask/README.md

 [zellij]: https://github.com/zellij-org/zellij

 ## Installation
-1. Download the `multitask.wasm` file from the latest release
+1. Download the `multitask.wasm` file from the release matching your installed Zellij version
 2. Place it in `~/zellij-plugins`
 3. From within Zellij, run `zellij action start-or-reload-plugin file:~/zellij-plugins/multitask.wasm`